Centrelink: Injustice, trauma, and suicide

+Parliamentary investigation and legal challenges

-Appearing before the Senate committee inquiry, the department was asked how many people had become deceased after receiving a letter under the debt recovery program.
+In March 2017, the Robodebt program was the subject of a Senate committee inquiry, where the department was asked how many people had become deceased after receiving a letter under the debt recovery program.
 After the question was taken on notice, the department was asked again in a subsequent inquiry hearing, and it was again taken on notice.

-The 2018 Australian federal budget indicated that the data matching scheme would be expanded further.
+Despite numerous and widespread concerns being raised about Robodebt, the 2018 Australian federal budget indicated that the data matching scheme would be expanded further.

-The calculations used to estimate debt are being legally challenged by Legal Aid Victoria, who say that they assume that people are working regular, full-time hours when calculating income.
+In February 2019, Legal Aid Victoria announced that they would challenge the method that Centrelink uses to calculate a person's income, with a spokesperson for Legal Aid stating that the calculation method used was "crude" and failed to take into account the variation in work periods and hours that many recipients had to juggle, thus rendering any income and consequent debt claim as false.
+Nine months later in November, the federal government settled the case and admitted that the figures produced by Robodebt's income averaging algorithm (for calculating people's income and consequent debt) were "not validly made" and were unlawful.

-In September 2019 Gordon Legal announced their intention of filing a class action suit challenging the legal foundations of the 'robo-debt' system.
+In September 2019, Gordon Legal announced their intention of filing a class-action suit challenging the legal foundations of the Robodebt scheme, and in June 2021 it was announced that the class action had been successful and Justice Bernard Murphy had approved a settlement that the ABC reported was worth at least $1.8 billion to the people wrongfully pursued as a result of Robodebt, and an additional amount of $8.4 million was owing to Gordon Legal for their work.

-Scrapped
+Robodebt finally scrapped

-On 29 May 2020, Stuart Robert, Minister for Government Services announced that the 'robo-debt' debt recovery scheme was to be scrapped by the Government, with 470,000 wrongly-issued debts to be repaid in full.
+On 29 May 2020, Stuart Robert, Minister for Government Services announced that the "robo-debt" debt recovery scheme was to be scrapped by the Government, with 470,000 wrongly issued debts to be repaid in full.
 The total sum of the repayments is estimated to be A$721 million.
 Opposition Government Services spokesperson Bill Shorten criticised the Government's lack of apology for the scheme, citing the psychological harm to many of those issued with debt recovery notices.

+Royal Commission

+The federal Labor Party returned to power after the May 2022 federal elections, and established a Royal Commission to investigate.
+In its final report of 7 July 2023, the commission denounced the Robodebt scheme as both fundamentally flawed and unlawful, making adverse findings against the ministers responsible for its oversight as well as a number of senior public service officials, all of whose actions the commission found to be reprehensible.